 - Large pinch of pink Himalayan salt

 - In a large jug, whisk together all of the above ingredients except the oil.
 Leave to sit for 30 minutes at room temperature or refrigerate for up to three days and set out at room temp as you prepare the tin the day you're ready to bake.

-- Once the oven is hot, pour ½ teaspoon of avocado oil into 6 cavities of a standard muffin tin.
-Place in the oven for 10 minutes to heat the oil.
+- Once the oven is hot, pour 1/2 teaspoon of avocado oil into 6 cavities of a standard muffin tin.
+Place in the oven for 10 minutes to heat the oil thoroughly.

-- Remove the tray from the oven and carefully divide the batter between the 6 cavities with oil in them.
+- Using an oven mitt, remove the tray from the oven and carefully divide the batter between the 6 cavities with oil in them.
 Return the pan to the oven and bake for 30 minutes.